katemoser/a11y-ally/README.md

 ## Tools used

 - This was built with Greptile, Next.js, Typescript, and Tailwind.
+Markdown editor by UIW.
 - I used DaisyUI for theming and styling.
 - I used GitHub Copilot in VScode to help find some sneaky syntax errors and add some tailwind classes.
 - I used ChatGPT for some broader questions about streaming data from an API and GitHub Personal Access Token permissions.